$W$-entropy formulas and Langevin deformation of flows on Wasserstein space over Riemannian manifolds: The -entropy formula for the geodesic flow on Wasserstein space

-On the other hand, there is a difference between the $W$-entropy formula for the heat equation of the Witten Laplacian on Riemmanian manifold and the $W$-entropy formula for the geodesic flow on the Wasserstein space, i.e., ${g\over 2t}$ appears in $(\ref{Wm2})$, while ${g\over t}$ appears in $(\ref{Wgeo})$, and their rigidity models are also different (see Theorem \ref{rrrr} and Theorem \ref{Rigidity2}).
+On the other hand, there is a difference between the $W$-entropy formula for the heat equation of the Witten Laplacian on Riemmanian manifold and the W-entropy formula for the geodesic flow on the Wasserstein space, i.e., ${g\over 2t}$ appears in $(\ref{Wm2})$, while ${g\over t}$ appears in $(\ref{Wgeo})$, and their rigidity models are also different (see~\cite{Li16, LL15, LL17} and Theorem \ref{Rigidity2}).
 An intuitive interpretation for this difference can be given as follows.
-The heat kernel (i.e., the fundamental solution of the heat equation) of the Lalpacian on $\mathbb{R}^m$ is the transition probability of Brownian motion starting from time $0$ to time $t$.
-The variance of the distance that the ``Brownian particle'' moving along its trajectory (i.e., Brownian motion) $B_t$ on $\mathbb{R}^m$ during the time interval $[0, t]$ is given by $\mathbb{E}[|B_t|^2]=mt$.
-While the transport equation $(\ref{TA})$ and the Hamilton-Jacobi equation $(\ref{HJ})$ describe the motion of the`` light particle'' along the geodesic on the Wasserstein space.
-Thus, assuming that the velocity of the ``light particle '' has the unit speed along each direction, then the distance (denoted by $|X_t|$) of the ``light particle'' moving along the geodesic during time interval $[0, t]$ is indeed $|X_t|=t$.
-Hence, the ``variance'' of the distance of the ``light particle'' moving along the geodesic during time interval $[0, t]$ is $\mathbb{E}[|X_t|^2]=t^2$.
-This explains intuitively why the rigidity model for the $W$-entropy for the heat equation of the Witten Laplacian on complete Riemannian manifolds with $CD(0, m)$-condition is the Gaussian space $(\mathbb{R}^m, g_0, {\rm N}(0, t{\rm Id}))$, while the rigidity model for the $W$-entropy for the geodesic flow on the Wasserstein space over complete Riemannian manifolds with $CD(0, m)$-condition is the Gaussian space $(\mathbb{R}^m, g_0, {\rm N}(0, t^2{\rm Id}))$.
-Here $g_0$ denotes the Euclidean metric on $\mathbb{R}^m$, ${\rm Id}$ is the unit matrix on $\mathbb{R}^m$, and ${\rm N}(0, t{\rm Id})$ denotes the Gaussian distribution on $\mathbb{R}^m$ with mean zero and variance $t{\rm Id}$.
+The heat kernel of the Laplacian on $\mathbb{R}^m$ is the transition probability of Brownian motion starting from time $0$ to time $t$.
+The mean square displacement (the variance of the distance that the ``Brownian particle'' moving along its trajectory) on $\mathbb{R}^m$ during the time interval $[0,t]$ is given by $\mathbb{E}[|B_t|^2] = mt$.
+While for the geodesic flow~\eqref{geod1} and \eqref{geod2}, if we assume that the velocity of the ``light particle'' has the unit speed along each direction, the distance (denoted by $|X_t|$) of the ``light particle'' moving along the geodesic during time interval $[0,t]$ is indeed $|X_t| = t$.
+Hence, the mean square displacement of the ``light particle'' moving along the geodesic during time interval $[0,t]$ is $\mathbb{E}[|X_t|^2] = t^2$.
+This explains intuitively why the rigidity model for the $W$- entropy for the heat equation of the Witten Laplacian on complete Riemannian manifolds with the $CD(0, m)$-condition is the Gaussian space $(\mathbb{R}^m, g_0, N(0, t{\rm Id}))$, while the rigidity model for the $W$-entropy for the geodesic flow on the Wasserstein space over complete Riemannian manifolds with the $CD(0, m)$-condition is the Gaussian space $(\mathbb{R}^m, g_0, N(0, t^2{\rm Id}))$.
+Here $g_0$ denotes the Euclidean metric on $\mathbb{R}^m$, ${\rm Id}$ is the unit matrix on $\mathbb{R}^m$, and $N(0,t{\rm Id})$ denotes the Gaussian distribution on $\mathbb{R}^m$ with mean zero and variance $t{\rm Id}$.